lisa259/vg/README.md

 \$ pip install seaborn

 \$ pip install matplotlib

-**Running our notebook**
+## Running our notebook

 1. Be sure to have Jupyterlab, Python, GraphDB installed

 2. Create a local repository on GraphDB

-3. Import the turtle file into the GraphDB repository:
+3. Import the turtle file into the GraphDB repository -- VideoGame.ttl .

--   VideoGame.ttl

-1. Open Jupyter from your local terminal.
+4. Open Jupyter from your local terminal.

-2. Have access to our notebook file -- K&D_Final_Project_Notebook_Group_28.ipnyb .
+5. Have access to our notebook file -- K&D_Final_Project_Notebook_Group_28.ipnyb .

-3. Make sure all necessary packages are installed with pip.
+6. Make sure all necessary packages are installed with pip.
 (See above)

-4. In the notebook, replace the url endpoint in all queries with your graphDB endpoint.
+7. In the notebook, replace the url endpoint in all queries with your graphDB endpoint.

-5. Run the cells in the specified order to get all the results.
+8. Run the cells in the specified order to get all the results.

-**Contribution**
+## Contribution

 The project is created by Lisa Beek, Taina Aloha, Divabelle Bayuputri, Ashilla Fryda Risautami.
 Please contact us if you have any questions regarding the